FabioChiodini/ProjectSpawnSwarmtc/README.md

 ## Service Discovery

+For demo purposes two service discovery services are used: Consul and etcd

-All the items created by the code are registered in the KV store of **Consul** to allow for further manipulation.
+All the items created by the code are registered in the KV store of **etcd** to allow for further manipulation.

+**Consul** is used for demo purposes (GUI)

+### etcd
+etcd is launched as a local dockerized applications and stores variables that are used in the main Spawn code and in the scale up script

+**jq** is installed on the local AMI (automatically during Spawn execution) to manipulate JSON files in shell scripts

+### Consul
-Following are some examples of the notation used.
+Following are some examples of the Consul outputs.

 Main KV tree: